CadamTech/opale-react/README.md

-# Opale AgeKey
+# AgeKey React

-A React component library for AgeKey registration and authentication.
+A React component library for AgeKey registration, authentication and modification.
 This package provides ready-to-use components to integrate age verification capabilities into your React applications.

 ## Installation